eguneys/vheadsup/README.md

 - [ ] While dragging a pile of cards, an indication, of where cards can be placed on.
 - [ ] Transition between a back card to front facing card and vice versa.
 - [ ] Visual feedback on when cards are dropped on a different pile, also ghost view dissapears.
+- [ ] While dragging, and hovered on a pile that can be dropped on, a visual feedback.